 The IFoA works with a range of accredited universities in South-East Asia to ensure the highest quality in actuarial education and training.

-There are seven universities in South-East Asia that have exemptions to at least some of the IFoA’s exams, these are:
+There are eight universities in South-East Asia that have exemptions to at least some of the IFoA’s exams, these are:

 - Asia Pacific University, Malaysia